No items found.

 There is several add-ons that you can activate in Edit → Preferences → Add-ons, they could make you happy.

-#How to Render
+#How to render

 There is more documentation that can help you with Render settings and technical issues.